Kalamaria: Transportation

 The main roads that feed into the municipality are those of Konstantinos Karamanlis Avenue (formerly Nea Egnatia) to the east (which links with the A25 (the Thessaloniki-Chalkidiki motorway)), Taki Ekonomidi Avenue (which links the popular district of Nea Krini with Thessaloniki's city center), Megalou Alexandrou Avenue - the biggest avenue in Thessaloniki and the EO16 which provides the main access from Kalamaria to the airport and the outer south-eastern suburbs of Thessaloniki.
 Other main road links exist with Thermi, while the southeast end of the Thessaloniki ring road (which bypasses the Thessaloniki Urban Area) lies to the southeast of Kalamaria.

+The first extension of the Thessaloniki Metro passes through Kalamaria, consisting of a 4.78 km line and the stations of Nomarchia, Kalamaria, Aretsou, Nea Krini and Mikra, the first two of which will serve the centre of the municipality.
+The extension of the Thessaloniki Metro to Kalamaria is one of the most important infrastructure projects for the wider region, improving transport conditions and enhancing sustainable mobility by serving 63,000 passengers daily and reducing daily traffic by 12,000 cars, eliminating 43 tons of daily CO_{2} emissions.
+The project was completed and given to passenger use in August 2026.